The Macros in More Detail

 This section is a brief reference to all the macros available in library benchmarks.
 Feel free to come back here from other sections if you need a reference.
-For the complete documentation of each macro see the api Documentation.
+For the complete documentation of each macro see the API documentation.

 For the following examples it is assumed that there is a file lib.rs in a